MILIVIN OD™ 15, 30 & 45

 Consumer Medicine Information

-This leaflet answers some common questions about MILIVIN OD.
+This leaflet answers some common questions people ask about MILIVIN OD.
 It does not contain all the available information.

 It does not take the place of talking to your doctor or pharmacist.

 All medicines have risks and benefits.
 Your doctor has weighed the risks of you taking MILIVIN OD against the benefits they expect it will have for you.

 If you have any concerns about taking this medicine, ask your doctor or pharmacist.

 Keep this leaflet with the medicine.
 You may need to read it again.